Harry-Ell/C5-Notes/README.md

+# Jupyter Notebooks Overview
+This repository includes several Jupyter notebooks designed to assist with various atmospheric and fluid mechanics visualizations from C5 Atmospheric Physics course at Oxford.

+## Notebooks
-Some Jupyter notebooks helpful for visualising dry, moist and pseudomoist adiabatic atmospheric profiles in DryThermo.ipynb and MoistThermo.ipynb.
+- DryThermo.ipynb and MoistThermo.ipynb: Visualize dry, moist, and pseudomoist adiabatic atmospheric profiles, aiding in the understanding of atmospheric thermodynamics.

-Radiative_Transfer.ipynb is some simple visualisations of black body spectra and cumulative energy integrals across the spectrum.
+- Radiative_Transfer.ipynb: Simple visualizations of black body spectra and cumulative energy integrals across the spectrum, useful for studying radiative transfer.

-StreamFunctionPlotter.ipynb is a contour plotter for streamfunctions in fluid mechanics.
-It includes a feature to plot how a streamfunction changes over time that can be useful for time evolving systems.
+- StreamFunctionPlotter.ipynb: Contour plotter for streamfunctions in fluid mechanics, including features for visualizing time evolution in fluid systems.

-Most of these weren't written with the intention for them to be read by others.
-Hopefully the relevant use cases for each of the functions is clear enough for these to be of some benefit
+## Purpose and Utility
+While originally created for personal use, these notebooks may be of some use getting to grips with the equations in atmospheric physics and fluid mechanics.
+If you have any questions, feel free to reach out.